 Ryanair is one of the largest low-cost airlines in the world based out of Dublin, Ireland.
 It has 37 bases and has an intricate network of more than 950 routes across 28 countries in Europe, plus Morocco.
 In 2013, Ryanair was the largest European airline in terms of scheduled passengers carried.
 From London Stansted Airport, catch cheap flights to Rome, Krakow, Madrid, Salzburg and beyond!

 Ryanair was founded in 1985 by an Irish tour operator and business man.
-The airline began operations with just one aircraft with flights from Waterford to London.
+The airline began operations with just one aircraft with cheap flights to London from Waterford.
 The second route added to the network was from Dublin to Luton International Airport, a route that competed with Aer Lingus and British Airways.
 In 1991 the airline’s “no frills” style was implemented.
 This meant fast turn-around times, no business class, standard aircrafts and limited catering.
-Ryanair decided to fly to regional airports instead of major ones to cut costs.
+Ryanair launched routes to regional airports instead of major ones to cut costs.
 The low cost idea caught on in Europe and Ryanair came out on top.
-In 1992 flights to Oslo, Stockholm, Paris and Brussels were launched.
-The Ryanair website was launched in 2000 which made it possible for passengers to book directly instead of through a travel agent.
+Year by year Ryanair has slowly started to take over European skies, flying to more destinations than ever at the lowest prices possible.

 Infants less than 2 years of age are eligible to travel at a discounted fare of £20 per flights.
 There are hundreds of special offers from Ryanair during off-peak times, which means travel between Monday and mid-day on Thursday.
 If you book 14 days in advance, you can be sure that you’ve found the cheapest price.
 Ryanair advices to book up to 28 days in advance to ensure that you get the lowest price offered.

 |Departure cities:||London, Beauvais, Bordeaux, Paris, Southend on sea|